OpenNMT/OpenNMT/docs/data/preparation.md

 * **shuffling**: sentences within a batch should come from different parts of the corpus
 * **sorting**: sentences within a batch should have the same source length (i.e. without padding to maximize efficiency)

+!!! note "Note"
-Note that during the training, batches are randomly selected.
+    During the training, batches are again randomly selected.